someparty/someparty/source/articles/2025-02-11-outta-my-head.html.markdown

 ###[Cult Crime](https://cultcrimeband.bandcamp.com): "Desperation"
 ==Preview and purchase at [Bandcamp](https://cultcrimeband.bandcamp.com/track/desperation)==

-Toronto punks [Cult Crime](https://cultcrimeband.bandcamp.com) have their debut full-length on deck through [Ugly Pop Records](https://uglypoprecords.bigcartel.com).
+Toronto's [Cult Crime](https://cultcrimeband.bandcamp.com) have their debut full-length on deck through [Ugly Pop Records](https://uglypoprecords.bigcartel.com).
 Due March 3, the nine-song LP promises a potent blend of early punk influences.
 The label took the courtesy of listing the big names, so I didn't have to:

 >"...snarling, hard-nosed punk that recalls 1981 hardcore on both sides of the Atlantic, seasoning classic LA a la Adolescents/TSOL/pre-Henry Flag with a dash of primo Blitz.
 No mere genre exercise, these are tough but memorable songs delivered with hooks and skill."

 Those hooks and skills come, in part, from Matt Menard, veteran of a laundry list of killer Windsor and Toronto bands.
 That includes the lo-fi punk act [No Fix](https://nofixforyou.bandcamp.com), psych-punks [Psychic Void](https://psychicvoid.bandcamp.com), and the hardcore group [Brain Itch](https://brainitch.bandcamp.com).
-Cult Crime recorded with [Jimmy Vapid](https://jimmyvapid.bandcamp.com/) of veteran Burlington punks [The Vapids](https://the-vapids.bandcamp.com/).
+Cult Crime recorded with [Jimmy Vapid](https://jimmyvapid.bandcamp.com/) of veteran Burlington goons [The Vapids](https://the-vapids.bandcamp.com/).
 Josh Kaiser mastered the set.

 You can crash through the lead single "Desperation" now, delivering equal parts speed and snot in just under two minutes.